 Saheb too is wearing tennis shoes that look strange over his discoloured shirt and shorts.
+"Someone game them to me," he says in the manner of an explanation. that The fact thev are discarded shoes of some rich boy, who perhaps refused to wear them because of а hole in one P. T. O. 3601/(Set : B)

-"Someone game them to me," he says in the manner of an explanation.
-The fact that they are discarded shoes of some rich boy, who perhaps refused to wear them because of a hole in one of them, does not bother him.
+of them, does not bother him.
 For one who had walked barefoot, even shoes with a hole is a dream come true.
 But the game he is watching so intently is out of his reach.

 - (i) Name the chapter from which the above lines have been taken.

 - (ii) Name the author of the chapter.

 - (iii) What looks strange?

-- (iv) Why did some rich boy discard the shoes?
+- (iv) Why did some rich boy discard the shoes ?

 - (v) What is a dream come true for Saheb?

 - 8. Answer any one of the following :

-- (a) Do you think truth prevails against all odds?
-Why do you think Gandhiji considered the Champaran episode to be a turning point in his life? - (b) Sophie's dreams and disappointments are all in her mind.
-Why or Why not? - 9.
-Answer any five of the following : - (i) Did M. Hamel get angry with Franz for being late? - (ii) What is Saheb looking for in the garbage dumps? - (iii) Why was Douglas determined to get over his fear of water? - (iv) What doubts did Elda have about the peddler? - (v) Why did Shukla meet Gandhi? - (vi) Who was Subbu's Principal? - (vii) How does Eco find time to write so much?
+- (a) Do you think truth prevails against all odds ?
+Why do you think Gandhiji considered the Champaran episode to be a turning point in his life ? - (b) Sophie's dreams and disappointments are all in her mind.
+Why or Why not ? - 9.
+Answer any five of the following : $2 \times 5 = 10$ - (i) Did M. Hamel get angry with Franz for being late ? - (ii) What is Saheb looking for in the garbage dumps ? - (iii) Why was Douglas determined to get over his fear of water ? - (iv) What doubts did Elda have about the peddler ? - (v) Why did Shukla meet Gandhi? - (vi) Who was Subbu's Principal? - (vii) How does Eco find time to write so much?